 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where watermelon tourmaline typically forms.
+Look in granite pegmatites country, the host setting where watermelon tourmaline typically forms.
 If you start seeing quartz, microcline, lepidolite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals with triangular cross-section and distinct color zoning habit, so train your eye for that shape before scanning the outcrop.